+If the thought of bringing home a new puppy makes you weak in the knees, then you’re not alone.
 I’m a sucker for puppies.
-So much so that my husband and I adopted three of our dogs between the ages of 8 and 16 weeks old.
+So much so that my husband and I adopted three of our dogs when they were between the ages of 8 and 16 weeks old.

 Sometimes, people get swept up in the “cute factor” of a puppy.
 Or the kids have been begging for one for months.
 Or they see someone selling puppies outside a retail store.
 Bringing home a puppy on impulse can be a recipe for disaster!
 Instead, set everyone up for success by taking some time to examine your home situation, lifestyle, and the reasons why you want a puppy in the first place.

 According to the ASPCA, the first-year cost of having a dog can be upwards of $3,000.
 Necessities like food, treats, leashes, and other essential supplies for a new puppy can quickly add up.
 Then factor in unexpected medical costs, grooming, pet sitting, training, and the amount could go even higher!